 Prolonged labor can be a danger for mom and baby.
 When the water breaks, the baby is more at risk of developing an infection or suffering oxygen deprivation if he or she is not born relatively soon thereafter.
 Oxygen deprivation can cause cerebral palsy, brain damage, damage to major organs, and developmental delays.
 Mothers can struggle with internal bleeding, a ripped cervix, and infection.
 This is why it is imperative that medical professionals continue to monitor prolonged labor situations for signs of distress.

-Consult an Experienced Prolonged Labor Lawyer in Washington, D.C.
+Consult Our Experienced Prolonged Labor Lawyers in Washington, D.C.

 LawMD has a solid track record of success.
 We are experienced legal advocates that can help you work to get the compensation that your family needs and deserves.
 We provide our representation on a contingency fee basis, meaning there are no up-front costs for you.
 We are paid when we successfully settle or litigate your claim.